Significant work to do, but Brexit deal still possible: UK PM Johnson

 The DUP position is unclear, after the party’s deputy leader Nigel Dodds said the mooted eleventh-hour solution to the deadlock over Brexit could not work.

-Reporting by William James; editing by Guy Faulconbridge and Deepa Babington
+Reporting by William James, Additional reporting by Foo Yun Chee and Gabriela Baczynska in Brussels, Editing by Guy Faulconbridge, Deepa Babington and Emelia Sithole-Matarise